alfiancikoa/project-rest-api/README.md

 ```
 MYSQL_USER=root              // your user MySQL
 MYSQL_PASSWORD=password      // make sure this is same with previous command (MYSQL_ROOT_PASSWORD=password)
 MYSQL_HOST=172.17.0.1        // default IP Docker || or ip where you have checked in previous command
 MYSQL_PORT=3306              // default port MySQL
 MYSQL_DBNAME=dbproject       // make sure this is same with previous command (MYSQL_DATABASE=dbproject)
-MYSQL_ROOT_PASSWORD=password // password to login on dockerContainer, this is same with previous command when create docker container (MYSQL_ROOT_PASSWORD=password)
 ```

 <br>